-The Prime Minister, Justin Trudeau, today announced that the Governor General appointed the following independent Senators to fill vacancies in the Senate:
+The Prime Minister, Justin Trudeau, today announced that the Governor General appointed Jane MacAdam and Iris Petten as independent senators to fill vacancies for Prince Edward Island and Newfoundland and Labrador, respectively.

-Both of these remarkable individuals were chosen using the merit-based process open to all Canadians.
-This process ensures Senators are independent, reflect Canada’s diversity, and are able to tackle the broad range of challenges and opportunities facing the country.
+Ms. MacAdam and Ms. Petten were recommended by the Independent Advisory Board for Senate Appointments, and chosen using a merit-based process open to all Canadians.
+This process ensures senators are independent, reflect Canada’s diversity, and are able to tackle the broad range of challenges and opportunities facing the country.

-- There have been 32 appointments to the Senate made on the advice of Prime Minister Justin Trudeau.
+- With today’s announcement, there have been 68 independent appointments to the Senate made on the advice of Prime Minister Justin Trudeau.